DARwins1/cursed-warzone/README.md

 # Cursed Warzone
-A mod that adds a new custom campaign to Warzone 2100, with a self-contained story barely related to the main campaign.
+A campaign mod for Warzone 2100 that completely ruins the story and adds a whole bunch of stupid funny stuff.<br>
+**WARNING**: FLASHING LIGHTS AND LOUD(er) SOUNDS

 ------------------
 Spoiler Warning!!!